-Check out our favourite dog-friendly activities in Norfolk:
+Check out our favourite dog-friendly activities in Shropshire:

 Stokesay Castle was built by Laurence of Ludlow in the 13th century.
 It is this fortified manor house and one of the best examples of medieval architecture there is in the UK.
 Walkthrough the gates and step back to the 17th century.
 The great hall has not changed for over half a millennium.
 The views from the tower of the views of the surrounding countryside are simply breath taking.